Earthquakes and Volcanoes

 Socioeconomic Impacts from Hazards

-Socioeconomic datasets help with the assessment of the exposure and vulnerability of a community to a disaster.
+Socioeconomic data help assess the exposure and vulnerability of a community to a disaster.
 Exposure is the presence of people, ecosystems, and infrastructure in places that could be adversely affected by a disaster.
 Vulnerability is the propensity to be adversely affected by a disaster.

 - Discover Earthquake-related Data in Earthdata Search